AkshayDee-p/Labelbox2coco/README.md

-V1.0 added train_test_data to convert data from labelbox json export to coco this file handles the situation what the labelboxcoco file cant handle
+V1.0 added train_test_data to convert data from labelbox json export to coco this file handles the situation what the labelboxcoco file cant handle like:-
-Eg. One image containing multiple annotation
+--> One image containing multiple annotation
+--> Corrected the bbox previously it was taking x,y,x+width,y+height to x,y,width,height